 We place a high value on the integration of one’s personal and professional identities.
 We strive to tailor each student’s experience to their individual needs within the structured activities of our training program.
 Ongoing self-assessment of one’s strengths and limitations is encouraged.
 When coupled with the supervisory feedback of multiple staff members who are committed to training new professionals, there is great opportunity for personal and professional development.

 Although there is some flexibility in the weekly time commitment for an Advanced Practicum student, we prefer a commitment of a minimum of sixteen hours per week in both Fall and Spring semesters.
-Placements are available in General Services (initial consults, individual and couples therapy, and crisis intervention) or DAY (Drugs, Alcohol and You Program, a comprehensive substance use & addictions treatment program for both mandated and voluntary students).
+Approximately five of these hours are reserved for training (seminar and supervision) and paperwork, leaving approximately 11 hours/week of clinical time for students who commit to a 16-hour weekly schedule.
+Placements are available in General Services (initial consults, individual and couples therapy, and crisis intervention) or DAY Programs (Drugs, Alcohol and You, a comprehensive substance use & addictions treatment program for both mandated and voluntary students).

 SPECIAL NOTE: Orientation for Fall semester begins August 1 and runs throughout the 3 week period until classes start.
 Advanced Practicum students must be available to attend approximately 20 hours/week of scheduled training during that time period.